 Medium Shielding (Ms = 0.9)

-AS 4687-2022 applies a Ms=0.9 multiplier when the fence installation site has three or more obstructions per hectare — defined as buildings, structures, or dense tree lines at least the height of the fence panel itself (2,100mm).
-This 10% reduction in design wind pressure accounts for the upstream turbulence and wind-speed breaking effect created by those surrounding elements.
-In practice, this class applies to most inner-city civil construction sites where existing buildings, scaffolding, and hoardings surround the perimeter.
+AS 4687-2022 applies a 0.9 multiplier (Ms=0.9) when you have three or more obstructions per hectare.
+Think buildings, tall structures, or dense tree lines blocking the wind.
+This 10% reduction accounts for turbulence created by surrounding elements.
+Most inner-city construction sites fit this definition naturally.

 No Shielding (Ms = 1.0)

-Here is the number that matters: for a site in Region A (most of NSW, VIC, QLD inland) with a terrain category of 1.5 (open terrain), the design wind speed at 2.1m height under Ms=1.0 is approximately 32-34 m/s depending on the exact postcode.
-Under Ms=0.9, that same site drops to roughly 29-31 m/s.
-That 3 m/s difference translates to roughly 18-22% less base wind pressure on the panel — which is the difference between a 14.00kg compliant panel holding and a 10.36kg non-compliant panel failing.
-If your supplier tested their panel under Ms=0.9 conditions but your site is Ms=1.0, their compliance certificate is invalid for your project.
+Here’s the real cost: a Region A site (inland NSW, VIC, QLD) with open terrain faces 32-34 m/s design wind speed under Ms=1.0.
+Drop to Ms=0.9?
+That falls to 29-31 m/s.
+That 3 m/s difference cuts base wind pressure by 18-22%.
+This is the difference between a 14kg compliant panel holding and a 10kg fake panel failing.
+If your supplier tested for Ms=0.9 but your site is Ms=1.0, their certificate is worthless for your project.

 Topographic Multiplier T5 Requirement